bradleecrockett/Animations/README.md

   // TODO 6 In the draw function increment cFrame by 1.
 What happens?

-  // TODO 7 Add some code to make the animation reset so the
+  // TODO 7 Add a conditional statement to make the animation reset so the
   // animation loops

   // TODO 8 Declare a variable named cX to store the location